GSA/ckan-php-manager/README.md

     2. Group
     just one group per line.
-If you need to add multiple groups, you must create another row in csv with same dataset and another group, because all the categories are tagged by current row group
+If you need to add multiple groups, you must create another row in csv with same dataset and another group, because all the categories are tagged by current row group.
+Make sure your group exist in your CKAN instance (to list all existing groups, go to http://catalog.data.gov/api/3/action/group_list?all_fields=true , replacing `catalog.data.gov` with your
+     CKAN domain)

     3. Categories
     one of multiple categories per current row group, separated by semicolon `;`